kAi-Xin-02/micswitch/README.md

 ### What it CAN do:
 - Detect root/Shizuku
-- Show floating button
+- Show floating button ( js click and it will change mic permission )
-- Force stop apps (disconnects calls)
 - Toggle mic permissions (only affects new sessions)

 ### Requirements: